An accent, whether foreign or regional, can be described as a package of substitutions.

 An accent can be described by variations in pronunciation, intonation and rhythm patterns, resonance, “vibe”, and general vocal tract physicality.
 Add to that a few lingering language errors and maybe some socio-cultural communication differences…and you will have an end result ranging anywhere from Barely-Noticeable Accent to Really-Tough-to-Understand Accent.

-I recently was speaking to a gentleman from Columbia whose accent fell probably about halfway on this spectrum.
-His English language skills were excellent, and despite the lingering Spanish accent, he spoke with many of the features of American English accent that he picked up naturally over years of living in the U.S.
+I recently spoke with a gentleman from Columbia whose accent fell probably about halfway on this spectrum.
+His English language skills were excellent, and despite the lingering Spanish accent, he spoke with many of the features of an American English accent that he picked up naturally over years of living in the U.S.

 So I decided to whip out this little exercise and teach it to him.
 He LOVED it.
 It took about 2 minutes to demonstrate.

-Here is how to do it (you don’t need a microphone):
+Here is how to do it (you don’t need a real microphone):